-It is recommended that when using a photograph the following guidance should be followed:
+It is recommended that when using a photograph in any capacity the following guidance should be followed:

 - If the photograph is used, avoid naming the pupil. - If the pupil is named, avoid using their photograph. - Images should be securely stored and used only by those authorised to do so.